SS1031/kaggle-ncaa2019/src/data_description.md

 ConfAbbrev - this identifies the conference (as described in Conferences.csv).
 Data Section 6 file: ConferenceTourneyGames.csv

-This file indicates which games were part of each year's post-season conference tournaments (all of which finished on Selection Sunday or earlier), starting from the 2001 season.
+This file indicates which games were part SampleSubmissionStage1of each year's post-season conference tournaments (all of which finished on Selection Sunday or earlier), starting from the 2001 season.
 Many of these conference tournament games are held on neutral sites, and many of the games are played by tournament-caliber teams just a few days before the NCAA® tournament.
 Thus these games could be considered as very similar to NCAA® tournament games, and (depending on your methodology) may be of use in optimizing your predictions.
 However, this is NOT a new listing of games; these games are already present within the RegularSeasonCompactResults and RegularSeasonDetailedResults files.
 So this file simply helps you to identify which of the "regular season" games since the 2001 season were actually conference tournament games, in case that is useful information.

 ConfAbbrev - this identifies the conference (as described in Conferences.csv) that the tournament was for.
 Season, DayNum, WTeamID, LTeamID - these four columns are sufficient to uniquely identify each game.
 Further details about the game, such as the final score and other stats, can be found in the associated data row of the RegularSeasonCompactResults and/or RegularSeasonDetailedResults files.

-Data Section 6 file: SecondaryTourneyTeams.csv
+### Data Section 6 file: SecondaryTourneyTeams.csv

 This file identifies the teams that participated in post-season tournaments other than the NCAA® Tournament (such events would run in parallel with the NCAA® Tournament).
 These are teams that were not invited to the NCAA® Tournament and instead were invited to some other tournament, of which the NIT is the most prominent tournament, but there have also been the CBI, CIT, and Vegas 16 (V16) at various points in recent years.
 Depending on your methodology, you might find it useful to have these additional game results, above and beyond what is available from the NCAA® Tournament results.
 Many of these teams, especially in the NIT, were "bubble" teams of comparable strength to several NCAA® Tournament invitees, and so these games may be of use in model optimization for predicting NCAA® Tournament results.
 Also note that this information could be determined just from inspecting the Secondary Tourney Compact Results file, but is presented in this file as well, for your convenience.

 Season - this is the year of the associated entry in Seasons.csv (the year in which the post-season tournament was played) SecondaryTourney - this is the abbreviation of the tournament, either NIT, CBI, CIT, or V16 (which stands for Vegas 16).
 TeamID - this identifies the TeamID that participated in the tournament (as described in Teams.csv).

-Data Section 6 file: SecondaryTourneyCompactResults.csv
+### Data Section 6 file: SecondaryTourneyCompactResults.csv

 This file indicates the final scores for the tournament games of "secondary" post-season tournaments: the NIT, CBI, CIT, and Vegas 16.
 The detailed results (team box scores) have not been assembled for these games.
 For the most part, this file is exactly like other Compact Results listings, although it also has a column for Secondary Tourney.